 Monitoring Hours of Use.

 Each Low-Use LSI Forklift shall be equipped with an operational, non-resettable hour meter.
 If an hour meter is replaced, the Fleet Operator shall record the date of replacement, the final hour-meter reading of the replaced hour meter, and the initial hour-meter reading of the newly installed hour meter.
-This information shall be maintained for minimum of five years from the date of replacement.
+This information shall be maintained for a minimum of five years from the date of replacement.

-One hour-meter reading shall be gathered within 30 days of January 1 of the year the Forklift is first designated as a Low-Use LSI Forklift.
-For each year thereafter, for as long as the Forklift is designated as a Low-Use LSI Forklift, the hour-meter reading shall be gathered within 30 days of December 31 of the previous year.
+One hour-meter reading shall be gathered within 30 calendar days of January 1 of the year the Forklift is first designated as a Low-Use LSI Forklift.
+For each year thereafter, for as long as the Forklift is designated as a Low-Use LSI Forklift, the hour-meter reading shall be gathered within 30 calendar days of December 31 of the previous year.

 The Fleet Operator shall take and maintain a date-stamped photograph of the hour meter each time an hour-meter reading is gathered for reporting.
 If the Fleet Operator does not have access to a camera, or if security protocols related to military operations prevent the use of a camera, in lieu of photographs, the Fleet Operator shall create and maintain a written log, which includes the Equipment Identification Number (EIN), hour-meter reading, signature of the person gathering the reading, and date from the day that the hour-meter reading was gathered for reporting.
 The photographs or logged hour-meter readings, as applicable, shall be maintained for a minimum of five years from the date the reading was gathered.